24f1002405/TDS-Project-2/prompt.md

 - Don't provide any explanation or comments, but just the python code
 - Use single quotes for any strings
-- Adhere to any size limit (if given) for the encoding of images in questions regarding data visualization.
 - Store the final answer in variable `answers`
 - Don't print anything
 - Don't round-off/trim numeric answers